UniMath/agda-unimath/src/metric-spaces/functoriality-isometries-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

     eq-htpy-cauchy-approximation-Pseudometric-Space B refl-htpy
 ```

-### The action on short maps of Cauchy pseudocompletions preserves limits
+### The action of Cauchy pseudocompletions on isometries preserves limits

 ```agda
 module _